 Any item not specifically defined below has the same meaning as those defined in Idaho Code or IDAPA 15.01.01, “15.01.01, “Rules Governing Senior Services and Older Americans Act Programs.”
 (3-20-20)

 Adult Protective Services (APS).
-Statutory protections safeguarding vulnerable adults through investigations of reports alleging abuse, neglect, self-neglect or exploitation, and arrangements for the provision of emergency or supportive services necessary to reduce or eliminate risk of harm.
+Statutory protections safeguarding vulnerable adults through investigations of reports alleging abuse, neglect, self-neglect or exploitation, and arrangements for the provision of emergency, supportive, or preventative services necessary to reduce or eliminate risk of harm.
 (7-1-98)

-Legal Representative.
-A person with documented legal authority to act on behalf of another individual.
-(3-20-20)

-Protective Action Plan (PAP).
-An individual plan addressing the remedial, social, legal, medical, educational, mental health or other services available to reduce or eliminate the risk of harm to a vulnerable adult.

-(3-20-20)

-Provider.
-An Area Agency on Aging or a person or entity capable of providing APS under a formal contractual arrangement including duly authorized agents and employees.
-(3-20-20)
+9-5302.

 -- 019. (RESERVED)

 POLICY STATEMENT.

 The ICOA is charged by statute to provide APS services to ensure the vulnerable adult population in Idaho is protected from abuse, neglect, and exploitation.
 Protective services will be provided that are the least restrictive to personal freedom and ensure the maximum independence of individuals served.
-In protecting the vulnerable adult population, APS is also intended to provide assistance to care giving families experiencing difficulties in maintaining functionally impaired relatives in the household.
-(7-1-98)
+In protecting the vulnerable adult population, APS may also provide assistance to care givers experiencing difficulties in maintaining or supporting a vulnerable adults (7-1-98)

 ADMINISTRATIVE REQUIREMENTS.